-The steric cross terms, often called combining rules, turn out to have significant effects on the properties of ion channels.
-As mentioned, we use the Kong combining rules150 to describe the repulsion between ionic spheres because they seem to be more accurate and justified^{151,152} than the more common Lorentz-Berthelot rules.
+The steric cross terms-often called combining rules-turn out to have significant effects on the properties of ion channels.
+As mentioned, we use the Kong combining rules,150 to describe repulsion between ionic spheres, since they seem more accurate and justified^{151,152} than the more common Lorentz-Berthelot rules.
 It will turn out that the biological properties of ion channels are quite sensitive to these terms, but the choice of parameters seems to require detailed fitting to the properties of specific biological channels and transporters.
 We do not know what the effects of attractive terms (known to be present in bulk solutions) will be when we include them.
-We reiterate that these terms do not change the diffusion coefficients in our model.
+We reiterate that these terms do not change diffusion coefficients in our model.

-One might think that simulations in full atomic detail (of molecular dynamics) would give good estimates of the combining rules, but sadly that is not the case.
-These simulations of molecular dynamics use combining rules (similar or identical to what we use in our reduced models) in the force fields of their own calculations.^{150-152} We cannot use molecular dynamics to justify our combining rules because molecular dynamics itself uses those rules.
+One might think that simulations in full atomic detail (of molecular dynamics) would give good estimates of combining rules, but sadly that is not the case.
+These simulations of molecular dynamics use combining rules (similar or identical to what we use in our reduced models) in the force fields of their own calculations.
+Without particular justification beyond that provided in standard references,150-152 we cannot use molecular dynamics to justify (or check) our combining rules that it also assumes as much as we do.
 It is possible that no one knows what cross terms to use in bulk solution.
-It seems likely that no one knows what cross terms should be used inside a channel or between side chains and ions.
+It seems likely that no one knows what cross terms should be used inside a channel, or between side chains and ions.
 Indeed, it is difficult to conceive of experiments that might measure these inside channels with reasonable reliability.
+(We suspect, from several conversations, that designers of force fields for molecular dynamics simulations have no more idea how to calibrate combining rules, inside a protein, or perhaps anywhere, than we do.)

-Returning to the mathematical issues, we note that the singular convolution integral term can be regularized by a cutoff in the integration domain or simply by letting the integrand be 0 when $|\vec{x} - \vec{y}| \leq a_i + a_j$.
-However, the regularized term still produces numerical difficulty and is very time-consuming to compute, particularly at high dimensions, even if fast Fourier transform methods are used.
+Returning to the mathematical issues, we note that the singular convolution integral term can be regularized by a cut-off in integration domain or simply letting the integrand be 0 when $|\vec{x} - \vec{y}| \le a_i + a_j$.
+However, the regularized term still produces numerical difficulty and is very time-consuming to compute, particularly in high dimensions, even if fast Fourier transform methods are used.
 We have tried.
-In addition, computing the convolution term generates an artificial boundary layer with a length of several grid spacings that needs to be filtered out and may have troublesome qualitative effects that are not so easy to remove by any local filtering because it has some of the properties of aliasing.
-Aliasing has devastating effects if not handled properly in both temporal and spatial systems that are treated as periodic when they are not.
+In addition, computing the convolution term generates an artificial boundary layer with length of several grid spacings that needs to be filtered out and may have troublesome qualitative effects not so easy to remove by any local filtering since it has some of the properties of aliasing.
+Aliasing has devastating effects if not handled properly in both temporal and spatial systems which are treated as periodic when they are not.

 We turn now to a simplified steric model that is much easier to compute because it uses only a local representation of interatomic forces.
-As we shall see, this steric model allows the computation of a large range of interesting phenomena, despite this simplification.
+As we shall see, this steric model allows computation of a large range of interesting phenomena, despite this simplification.

-Local PNP Equations with Steric Effects (PNP-Steric Equations).
+Local PNP equations with steric effects (PNP-steric equations)